-- How can we locate information quickly in this text? - · Why does the author use diagrams?
+- How can we locate information quickly in this text? - Why does the author use diagrams?

-their grown-ups who will write a comment in the reading journal.
-As children get more confident it may be that instead they discuss the book with an adult who can ask them questions about what they have read.
+children get more confident it may be that instead they discuss the book with an adult who can ask them questions about what they have read.
 Our Reading Comprehension bookmark can help with thinking of questions.